jacopoantonello/dmlib/doc/README.md

 square root of the voltage as the control variable `u`.
 So in this case `dmtx` is `dmtx(u) = 2*sqrt((u + 1)/2) - 1`.

-To compute the real voltage `r` to apply to the DM driver, use the equations below:
+To compute the variable `r`, which must be supplied to the DM's own software, use the equations below:

 - `u = uflat + C*z`
 - `v = dmtx(u)`
 - `r = rmin + (rmax - rmin)*(v + 1)/2`